mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 	1. if decided upon by Conflict Resolution by Intervention (§13c.)

 ### §9.
 Evaluation Procedure
-1. The person to be evaluated (herein 'the person') meets with the Volunteers and Members to have an informal discussion.
-This discussion consists of some or all of the following: The person—
+1. Volunteers, Members and the person to be evaluated (herein 'the person') meet.
+The person should request the position they desire and the group can openly discuss topics such as—
-	1. should request which position they desire.
-	1. will be asked about the role they see for themselves in the space.
+	1. the role the person could see for themself,
-	1. is encouraged to inquire about anything they still need more clarity about with regards to the space and its residents.
+	1. problems or blocked opportunities, or
-	1. may be tested on their understanding of Constitution and/or Collective Agreements.
+	1. understanding of the Constitution and/or Collective Agreements.
-1. Following the discussion with the person, the respective voters meet privately.
-Who votes depends on the position requested—
+1. Following the discussion with the person, the voters meet privately—
-  1. if the person requests to become a Guest or Volunteer then Volunteers and Members vote,
+  1. if the person requests to become a Guest or Volunteer; Volunteers and Members vote, or
-  1. if the person requests to become a Member, only Members vote.
+  1. if the person requests to become a Member; Members vote.
-1. Before any discussion, the voters take an anonymous test vote whether they ‘support’ (+), ‘accept’ (0) or ‘oppose' (-) the person being adopted at their requested position.
+1. Before further discussion, the voters make an anonymous test vote on whether they ‘support’ (+), ‘accept’ (0) or ‘oppose' (-) the person being adopted at their requested position.
-1. The voters should then discuss the person and Position they requested and, in particular, raise and address concerns.
+1. The voters may then discuss the person, the Position they requested and the outcome of the test vote.
+There should be an emphasis to raise and address concerns.
-1. Finally the voters take a binding vote in the same way as the test vote.
+1. Finally the voters take a binding vote in the same way as the test vote (§9.3.)
 This time—
 	1. if there are 3 or more times as many ‘support’ votes to ‘oppose’ votes, the person is adopted at their requested position, or
-	1. else the evaluation returns to point 2. as if the person had requested the next lower position (cf. §5).
+	1. else the evaluation returns to point §9.2. as if the person had requested the next lower position (cf. §5).
-1. The person should promptly be informed whether their evaluation yielded a positive or negative result, but not the breakdown of which votes were cast.
-The main points that have been talked about without the person being present are to be conveyed as helpful feedback.
+1. The person should be promptly informed of which position they were accepted at, but not the breakdown of votes.
+Any outstanding feedback from the private discussion should also be passed on as helpful feedback.

 ### §10.
 Operational Activity
 #### §10a.
 Individual Action